 MISSION & OBJECTIVE

-The mandate of the St. John's International Women's Film Festival is to:
+The St. John's International Women's Film Festival's guiding objectives are to:

-- Showcase the Province to the Canadian and International film industry for future ventures;
+• Showcase the province to the Canadian and international film industry.

-- Continue to develop and offer youth programs to develop the next generation of filmmakers;
+• Deliver programs to help develop the next generation of filmmakers.

 ABOUT THE FESTIVAL

 The St. John’s International Women’s Film Festival (SJIWFF) is one of the longest running women’s film festivals in the world.